pduranti/mercadolibre.github.com/_posts/guide/listing/2012-05-05-list-your-item.markdown

 ### Description {#listing-description-attribute}

 In VIP (View Item Page) you can see title and description.
 Description is displayed in an iframe.
-There are some considerations to work with descriptions, if you are interested in increase your knowledge see [add description item](/add-description-item) section.
+There are some considerations to work with descriptions, if you are interested in increase your knowledge about this see [add description item](/add-description-item) section.

-For more details about this attribute in MercadoLibre you can see the [visual introduction](/listing-introduction)
+Also you have details about this attribute in MercadoLibre as you can see the [visual introduction](/listing-introduction).

 ### Condition {#listing-condition-attribute}

-When publish an item in MercadoLibre site you need to declare if the item is new or used.
+When publish an item in MercadoLibre site you need to declare if the item is <strong>new</strong> or <strong>used</strong>.
 This attribute is mandatory to complete a list operation.

 ### Available quantity {#listing-available-quantity-attribute}

-It defines amount of items availables to be sold.
+It defines the amount of items availables to be sold.
+The highest value is defined on listing type chose.
+See more details in [listing type](#listing-type-attribute) section.

 ### Pictures {#listing-picture-attribute}